 ENGL 383 Intro to Cultural Studies – 3 cred – CRN 87195 – Merrifield

 Students will explore the ways in which we are all simultaneously users of and used by culture, and the ways in which cultural practices influence how we think, feel, and act in everyday life.

 HIST 209 Twentieth Century Europe – 3 cred – CRN 89168 – French

 Traces the major political, economic, and social developments of Europe from World War I to the present.

-Basic concepts of descriptive and inferential statistics: descriptive measures, random variables, sampling distributions, estimation, tests of hypotheses, chi-square tests, regression and correlation.
+(Not open to students who have completed STAT 215.)
+Basic concepts of descriptive and inferential statistics; descriptive measures, random variables, sampling distributions, estimation, tests of hypotheses, chi-square tests, regression, and correlation.
+(Equivalent to ECON 225.)

 WDSC 100 Forest Resources in US History – 3 cred – CRN 85908 – Jones